PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/DP 4 Applications of Knapsack.md

             Cut the rod of length 5 into 5 rods of length (1, 1, 1, 1, 1) and sell them for (3 + 3 + 3 + 3 + 3) = 15.
         Explanation 2:
             Cut the rod of length 5 into 3 rods of length (2, 2, 1) and sell them for (5 + 5 + 1) = 11.

+### Solution approach
+    Idea 1:
+        We can start looking for all the possible combination of different length and find the maximum profit.
+        This solution would be kind of recursion problems and time complexity will be very high.
+        TC : O(2^N) Same as time complexity of recursion SC : O(h) --> height of recursion stack
+    Idea 2:
+        We will use greedy approach to maximise the profit.
+     * Start cutting rod in all possible options and find the max of each steps.

 ## Coin change I
     Problem Description
         You are given a set of coins A. In how many ways can you make sum B assuming you have infinite amount